- All passes

 After the fire, Sir Christopher Wren was appointed surveyor to plan the rebuilding of the city.
 Reconstruction began immediately, with new buildings made of brick and stone rather than wood.
 Wren also submitted designs for rebuilding the destroyed St. Paul’s Cathedral.

-The Monument commemorates this devastating but defining event in London's history.
-Over 230,000 visitors climb The Monument's 311 spiral steps each year to take in the sweeping panorama of London, once scorched, since risen from the ashes.
-Dr. Robert Hooke and Christopher Wren joined forces to create the Monument, which took six years to complete.
+The monument is a reminder of this devastating but defining event in London's history.
+Over 230,000 visitors climb the monument's 311 spiral steps each year to take in the sweeping panorama of London, once scorched, since risen from the ashes.
+Dr. Robert Hooke and Christopher Wren joined forces to create the monument, which took six years to complete.
 It opened to the public in 1677.

 Where you'll be